Isabella-Mitchell/gather-recipe-website/README.md

 - As I have used the same Recipe Card format within multiple templates, I could refactor this code and use a "snippet" to reduce the number of times this code is repeated.

+### More detailed Try Except exception clauses

+- I would like to add more detailed exception clauses to my Try Except statements.
+I have used a catch-all clause for simplicty.

 # Data Model

 - [View my Database structure in PDF form here](gather/static/readme/databases/gather-database-schema.pdf).